-Hillel Israel serves as a source of inspiration for young Israeli adults and university students, encouraging them to delve into their Jewish identity and foster a strong connection to the Global Jewish People.
+Hillel Israel serves as a source of inspiration for young Israeli adults and university students, encouraging them to delve into their Jewish identity and cultivate a strong connection to the Global Jewish People.
 We aim to foster a pluralistic Jewish life and motivate students to make Judaism more meaningful and relevant for them, especially during the pivotal juncture when they are embarking on the path to adulthood.
-We believe this influence is crucial in shaping the way they navigate life choices, build their futures, and form families within Israeli society.
+We believe this influence is crucial in shaping the way they navigate life choices, build their futures, and form

 We focus upon two interconnected pillars: Jewish Pluralism and Jewish Peoplehood.
-Through these two inextricably linked values, we specialize in crafting enriching educational encounters that facilitate and promote dialogue between Israeli students and their global Jewish peers, emphasizing (re)building the relationship and bond between Israeli and American Jews.
+Through these two inextricably linked values, we specialize in crafting enriching educational encounters that facilitate and promote dialogue between Israeli students and their global Jewish peers, emphasizing

 Jewish Identity